digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 - `id`: REQUIRED.
 Unique ID of the credential
 - `aspsp_name`: RECOMMENDED.
 Name of the issuing ASPSP.
 - `account_alias`: REQUIRED.
+- `bic`: REQUIRED.
+Business Identifier Code of the Bank.

 Example of an issued Payment credential.